A survey of some of the very human and vaguely embarrassing conditions that stalk men. And just to be fair, we have a women’s edition, too.

 You used to live on hot wings and chili dogs.
 Now, eating them can make you feel like you’re dying.

-The reason: Over time, a decrease in digestive enzymes and changes in the bacteria in your gut may make it harder to break down food.
+The reason: Over time, a decrease in digestive enzymes and changes in the bacteria in your gut may make it harder to break down food, says Steven Lamm, medical director of the Tisch Center for Men’s Health at NYU Langone Medical Center.
 And guys are more likely to take nonsteroidal anti-inflammatory drugs such as ibuprofen for joint pain; these meds make the stomach lining more sensitive.
 Finally, older men tend to develop gastrointestinal reflux (aka heartburn).
 Try this…

 Eat mindfully.
-Spicy foods are easier to handle if you don’t eat too much or too quickly, experts say.
+Spicy foods are easier to handle if you don’t eat too much or too quickly, Lamm says.
 Sit down for meals, eat slowly, and savor every bite.

 Try an OTC antacid: Over-the-counter products such as Tums, Zantac and Pepcid AC work by neutralizing or reducing stomach acid; they’re fine to take for up to 10 days if they offer relief.
 After that, see a doc for diagnosis.